LarisaLG/Barbershop/README.md

 ### Agile tools

 The GitHub Projects section was used as a [Kanban board](https://github.com/users/LarisaLG/projects/17/views/1) for the development of this project, which made it possible to break down the project execution into subtasks and make it easier to complete and track project progress.
-[User stories](https://github.com/LarisaLG/barbershop/issues) were used to break down the project into sub-tasks and placed on the kanban board to work on them and track progress.
+[User stories](https://github.com/LarisaLG/barbershop/issues) were used to break down the project into sub-tasks and placed on the Kanban board to work on them and track progress.

 ## Design and Site structure